 - Clean up your diet.
-Whole foods are best.
-Take a high quality multivitamin-mineral supplement that includes iodine and selenium.
+Whole foods are the best.
+Take a high-quality multivitamin-mineral supplement that includes iodine and selenium.
 These 2 are powerful thyroid supporters.
 Also look for zinc, iron, and copper.

 - Eat your meals and snacks at regular times, and be sure to eat breakfast within an hour of waking.
 Missing meals or snacks can stress your thyroid.